lynnaloo/CutiesInBoston/README.md

 Then sign up for the API keys: https://www.petfinder.com/developers/api-key

 ### Set up your environment variables

-Edit the .env file to include your actual keys instead of placeholders.
+Copy `template.env` and rename as `.env` file to include your actual keys instead of placeholders.
 The variables in this file will be automatically picked up when you run the rake task.
+If you would like to specify multiple shelters to select random pets from, identify them as a comma-separated list.

 Do not commit your modified .env file to anywhere public.
-The .env line in the .gitignore file prevents you from accidentially exposing your keys.
+The .env line in the .gitignore file prevents you from accidentally exposing your keys.
 Do not remove this line.

     consumer_key=XXXXXXXXXXXXXXXXXXXXXX
     consumer_secret=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX